Proper maintenance helps cedar siding last longer and keep its color.

 If you want to let the cedar siding’s natural wood grain show through, a latex house stain can work beautifully.
 Just make sure you test the shade (or shades) on an inconspicuous area of the house first to make sure you love it.

 Depending on the grade of your cedar shakes and whether your stain is solid or semi-transparent, you might need to apply two coats to get the desired effect.

-Clear coatings sometimes need to be reapplied more often than other treatment options, though, so keep this in mind if you choose a transparent seal.
+Clear coatings need to be reapplied more often than other treatment options, so keep this in mind if you choose a transparent seal.
 You can also add a weatherproof clear seal on top of your stained or painted shakes.

+Though you can perform some maintenance on your own, calling in a local professional to help you install, clean, and treat your cedar siding will give you the best results.
 In fact, if you hire a contractor with experience in all things cedar siding and cedar shake roofing, they can recommend when it should be refinished and replaced.

 Expect to replace cedar siding every 10 to 15 years.
 Inspect your cedar siding a couple times each year for the following signs of damage that could require replacement: